 Since God has given it such great dignity, permitting it to wander at will through the rooms of the castle, from the lowest to the highest.
 Let it not force itself to remain for very long in the same mansion, even the one of self-knowledge

-Union is as if in a room there were two large windows through which the light streamed in it enters in diffrent places but it all becomes one.
+Union is as if in a room there were two large windows through which the light streamed in it enters in different places, but it all becomes one.

-You must not build upon foundations of prayer and contemplation alone, for, unless you strive after the virtues and practice them, you will never grow to be more than dwarfs.
+You must not build upon foundations of prayer and contemplation alone, for unless you strive after the virtues and practice them, you will never grow to be more.

 On this journey to the center of one’s life, the self is born as God is met.

-Reporter: Your relationship with God seems quite complex and full of lessons for us all.
-This must have brought you great joy in the contact.
+Reporter: Your relationship with God seems quite complex and full of lessons.
+This experience must have brought you great joy in the contact.

-St. Teresa: There were many lessons many of which exposed the need for me to remain humble.
-Once, when I was travelling to one of my convents, I was knocked off my donkey and fell into the mud, injuring my leg.
+St. Teresa: There were many lessons that exposed the need for me to remain humble.
+Once, when traveling to one of my convents, I was knocked off my donkey and fell into the mud, injuring my leg.
 I said to the Lord that you couldn’t have picked a worse time for this to happen.
 Why would you let this happen?
 And the response I heard in prayer was, That is how I treat my friends.
 I answered, And that is why you have so few of them!

 Reporter: Was St. John involved in this process?

-St. Teresa: Once I got pass the original struggles and trials of reforming the order I was able to get my bishop and papal authorization to also create the same structure for men.
+St. Teresa: Once I got past the original struggles and trials of reforming the order, I got my bishop and papal authorization to create the same structure for men.
 I choose St. John and my friend St. Anthony of Jesus to establish the first men’s convent.
 St. John was a great teacher and directed the interior life of the movement.

-Reporter: You have mentioned help from Priest friends several time including one who helped turn your life around by prayer.
+Reporter: You have mentioned help from Priest friends several times, including one who helped turn your life around by prayer.

-St. Teresa: Yes, I did have help and guidance in my transformation especially by Saint Peter of Alcantara.
+St. Teresa: Yes, I did have help and guidance in my transformation, especially from Saint Peter of Alcantara.
 He was the one that allowed me to finally explore the visions not as some special event but rather as an awakening by God to purpose.
-With his spiritual guidance, I was able transform the outward expression into writing, reformation, and creation of convents.
+With his spiritual guidance, I was able to transform outward expression into writing, reformation, and creation of convents.

-Reporter: St. John, it seems like your own experiences have these same common threads.
-For instance, you had your own detractors, how did you deal with them?
+Reporter: St. John, it seems your experiences have these same common threads.
+For instance, you had your detractors.
+How did you deal with them?

 St. John: That did not go well.
-They kidnapped me, put me in a dark cell, gave me very little food, took my Bible, did not give me Eucharist.
-Contrary to what they thought was everything was not.
+They kidnapped me, put me in a dark cell, gave me very little food, took my Bible, and did not give me Eucharist.
+Contrary to what they thought, everything was not lost.

 Reporter: How could that not be everything?

 St. John: Within this darkness, I found an even deeper relationship with God.
-I was able to write poetry on little scraps of paper, peace washed away all disruptions; I entered Heaven in a mystical way through contemplative prayer.
+I was able to write poetry on little scraps of paper.
+Peace washed away all disruptions; I mystically entered Heaven through contemplative prayer.

 St. John: After many months of captivity, I was helped in an escape, returning to where Teresa with all my new insights.
-It was then she asked me to be the Spiritual Director of all her nuns.
-As you heard from her, with Papal permission, Teresa and I were able to move about freely expanding the mission of the Discalced Carmelite order.
+She then asked me to be the Spiritual Director of all her nuns.
+As you heard from her, with Papal permission, Teresa and I could move about freely expanding the mission of the Discalced Carmelite order.

-Reporter: With all this activity how were able to put your thoughts and prayers into writing?
+Reporter: With all this activity, how could you put your thoughts and prayers into writing?

-St. John: My little scraps of paper from the cell were lost, however I was able to memorize what I started.
+St. John: My little scraps of paper from the cell were lost.
+However I was able to memorize what I started.
 At the convent, my days started with deep prayer, followed by writing.
-Christ filled me with unexplainable Grace’s, His energy within flowed outward as love.
+Christ filled me with unexplainable Grace, His energy within flowed outward as love.